Brittany Kaiser

 Brittany Nicole Kaiser (born November 6, 1987) is the former business development director for Cambridge Analytica, which collapsed after details of its misuse of Facebook data became public.
-Cambridge Analytica potentially impacted voting in the UK Brexit referendum and the 2016 U.S. presidential election.
+Cambridge Analytica potentially influenced voting in the UK Brexit referendum and the 2016 U.S. presidential election.
 Kaiser testified about her involvement in the work of Cambridge Analytica before a select committee of the UK Parliament and to the Mueller investigation.

 Early life

 Kaiser was born in Houston and grew up in Lincoln Park on the North Side of Chicago.
 Her father worked in real estate development and her mother worked for Enron.
 She has a sister named Natalie.